Skip to main content

 Track Page View Events

-After integrating the SDK, you can log the users' page view events by calling setPageProperties([String: Any]) and sending all page related information as key=value properties on the page load event.
-All further user events on the same page are then attached with these page properties.
+After integrating the SDK, you can log the users' page view events by calling setPageProperties([String: Any]) and sending all page related information as key=value properties.

 Why use it?